The Getty

 Work on the TGN began in 1987, when the Getty created a department dedicated to compiling and distributing terminology, at that time called the Vocabulary Coordination Group.
 The AAT was already being managed by the Getty at that time, and the Getty attempted to respond to requests from the creators of art information for additional controlled vocabularies for artists' names (ULAN) and geographic names (TGN).

 TGN was always intended for use in the domain of visual works and art history.
 Its original name was Thesaurus of Art-historical Places (TAP).
-The initial core of the TGN was compiled from thousands of geographic names in use by various Getty cataloging and indexing projects, enlarged by information from U.S. government databases, and further enhanced by the manual entry of information from published hard-copy sources.
-The TGN grows and changes via contributions from the user community and editorial work of the Getty Vocabulary Program.
+The initial core of the TGN was compiled from thousands of geographic names in use by various Getty cataloging and indexing projects, enlarged by information from openly accessible U.S. government databases, and further enhanced by the manual entry of information from published hard-copy sources.
+The sources are always cited.
+The TGN grows and changes via contributions from the expert user community and editorial work of the Getty Vocabulary Program.

 The basic principles under which the TGN is constructed and maintained were established by the AAT and also employed for the ULAN: Its scope includes terminology needed to catalog and retrieve information about the visual arts and architecture; it is constructed using national and international standards for thesaurus construction; it comprises a hierarchy with tree structures corresponding to the current and historical worlds; it is based on terminology that is current, warranted for use by authoritative literary sources, and validated by use in the scholarly art and architectural history community; and it is compiled and edited in response to the needs of the user community.